Super Tuesday: Biden cements comeback with win in Texas | DW | 04.03.2020

 Bernie Sanders and Joe Biden are fighting to be the presidential candidate for the US Democrats.
 Biden is now the frontrunner in the race for the Democratic nomination.

-Former US Vice President Joe Biden has won in Texas, the state with the second-largest number of delegates on Super Tuesday, cementing his new status as frontrunner for the Democratic presidential nomination.
+Former US Vice President Joe Biden has won the Democratic primary in Texas, the state with the second-largest number of delegates on Super Tuesday, cementing his new status as frontrunner for the Democratic presidential nomination.

-Rival Senator Bernie Sanders, however, is projected to win in California, the state with largest sway with 415 delegates up for grabs.
+Rival Senator Bernie Sanders, however, is projected to win in California, the state with the biggest sway with 415 delegates up for grabs.

+The number of delegates won by each candidates were still being tabulated as final results from each state trickled in.
+Reuters forecasted Biden coming away with at least 247 delegates and Sanders with at least 179.
+Fellow rivals Massachusetts Senator Elizabeth Warren, former New York city Mayor Mike Bloomberg, and Hawaii Congresswoman Tulsi Gabbard were projected to win nine, eight, and one delegates, respectively.

 The former vice president got the largest share of the vote in eight states, two of which — Virginia and North Carolina — also offer a large number of delegates.